What is third-party auto insurance?

 If you have a cheaper car, then having third-party only insurance may actually make financial sense.
 As a rule, look up the value of your car using an online service (it’s advised that you do this across at least two sites so that you have a range of options).

-Will third-party auto insurance cover your car if it is totaled or stolen
+Will third-party auto insurance cover your car if it is totaled or stolen?

 However, if your car has little financial value, the need for a full refund may not be worth the additional monthly payments.
 Think about what you would do if you lost your car suddenly – depending on how desperate your situation would be, you should consider whether you need the full insurance package.

-If you have a solid driving history, with few or no accidents, then you could raise your deductible by $1,000, remove collision coverage, and put the amount saved in a savings account for use if you have an accident.
+If you have a solid driving history, with few or no accidents, then you could raise your auto insurance deductible by $1,000, remove collision coverage, and put the amount saved in a savings account for use if you have an accident.

 What are the downsides of third-party auto insurance?

 If you do decide to cut your insurance coverage, you will (of course) be losing out on a wide range of insurance benefits.
 You should give serious consideration to whether the downsides are worthwhile.